valentin2105/Kubernetes-Saltstack/README.md

 nginx-ingress          pod/nginx-ingress-default-backend-659bd647bd-5l2km   1/1     Running
 ```

-## Good to know with cfssl
+### III.
+Add nodes afterwards

-If you want add a node on your Kubernetes cluster, just add the new **Hostname** on `kubernetes-csr.json` and run theses commands :
+If you want add a node on your Kubernetes cluster, just add the new **Hostname**  and *IPs* on `kubernetes-csr.json` and run theses commands to regenerate your cluster certificates :

 ```bash
 cd /srv/salt/k8s-certs